imperva/mx-toolbox/gateway-performance-monitoring/README.md

 ## Installing and dynamic initial configuration in AWS Environments

-..Step 1:
+Step 1:

-..Populate the ImpervaLicenseKey parameter upon deploying the cloudformation scring.
+   Populate the ImpervaLicenseKey parameter upon deploying the cloudformation scring.
 This allows us to run in an “unlocked” mode to initially set up the script and configure the cron.

-..Step 2:
+Step 2:

-..Create a new S3 bucket, upload the config.json and get_gateway_stats.py files, and give the Gateway instances permissions to access the S3 bucket.
+   Create a new S3 bucket, upload the config.json and get_gateway_stats.py files, and give the Gateway instances permissions to access the S3 bucket.
 This should be added to the “GwRolePolicies.Properties.PolicyDocument.Statement” resource array:
 ```
+...
 [
   {
     "Action": [